Sciensano-Healthdata/HdBe-FHIR-R4-CBB/profiling-guidelines.md

 | Persist as a group? | **Yes**: The resources need to be packed as a set and to be stored together as they are only relevant together in context of a DCD. |
 | Focus on presentation / story-telling? | **Yes**: The data is more then a set of resource stored togethere and it is necessary to provide storytelling regarding the contents of the resources. |
 | **Conclusion:** | This leads to exchanging the data using FHIR documents.|

-### Updating data

-From eHealth implementation:
-The Composition relatesTo (operationally determined - SHALL be used when needed to express a document replaces a previously created document.).
-This is found in Composition.relatesTo and when used SHALL take the value 'replaces'.
-The element Composition.relatesTo.target.targetIdentifier SHALL give the unique document identifier (as described supra) of the other FHIR document.

-    please note it MAY be possible a FHIR document that was initially marked as 'final' is still followed up later by a new 'final' version.
-As such implementers SHALL take note whatever status a FHIR document has, it MAY always be replaced.